PennockTech/dummyapp/README.md

 * *DinD*: Docker-in-Docker
-* *Controller Image*: the image launched by Circle CI to handle the steps from `.circleci/config.yml`; this is not invoked _by_ `docker build`, but is the image where a shell command of `docker build` will be run, via make.
-  The Controller Image is not specified outside of the `.circleci/` directory.
+* *Controller Image*: the image launched by Circle CI to handle the steps from `.circleci/config.yml`; this is not invoked _by_ `docker build`, but is the image where a shell command of `docker build` will be run The Controller Image is not specified outside of the `.circleci/` directory.
 * *Builder Image*: the multi-stage `Dockerfile` creates two images; the first is the Builder Image and has a userland, normal tools, a compiler and more.